-On August 10, 2020, the Company also released certain forward-looking financial projections or targets for the second quarter of 2020 ("Q2 2020").
-Those projections had been reflected in the same news release issued on August 10, which is available on SEDAR under the Company's profile.
-Revenue for Q2 2020 is expected to increase approximately 28% year-over-year to approximately \$16.0 million, driven by approximately 4% growth in retail revenue and approximately 244% growth in wholesale revenue.
-The continued growth in retail revenue reflects the Company's enhanced merchandising and pricing initiatives which have resulted in, amongst other things, improved product mix, selected pricing changes and higher sell-through of internally-produced products (Harborside-branded products represented between seven and nine of the 20 top-selling SKUs at Harborside stores in each month of the quarter).
+On August 10, 2020 and on August 26, 2020, the Company released certain forward-looking financial projections or targets for the second quarter of 2020 ("Q2 2020").
+Those projections had been reflected in news releases issued by the Company on August 10, 2020 and August 26, 2020, respectively, which are available on SEDAR under the Company's profile.
+Revenue for Q2 2020 increased approximately 28% year-over-year to approximately \$16.0 million, driven primarily by total wholesale revenues for second quarter 2020 of 244% of the total wholesale revenues in Q2 2019, resulting in an approximately 144% growth rate in wholesale year-over-year, and a 5.3% growth rate in retail revenue year-over-year.
+The growth in wholesale revenues was primarily due to improved harvest yields and flower quality, which allowed the Company to bring more product to market and sell it for a higher average price.
+The growth in retail revenue reflects the Company's enhanced merchandising and pricing initiatives which have resulted in, amongst other things, improved product mix, selected pricing changes and higher sell-through of internally-produced products (Harborside-branded products represented between seven and nine of the 20 top-selling SKUs at Harborside stores in each month of the quarter).